-The Company manages market risk locally as part of the wider market risk framework, within local regulatory constraints and in line with established Group policy.
+The Company manages market risk as part of the wider market risk framework, within local regulatory constraints and in line with established Group policy.
+The management of market risk is overseen by the ALCO and the Board.

 The Company did not have any derivatives during the year or at year-end.